elastic/kibana/src/cli/profiling/README.md

 - find all plugins ultimately dependent on taskManager
 - find all the required plugins of those plugins

-This resulted in 83 of 172 plugins being marked as "background task only"
+This resulted in 109 of 172 plugins being marked as "background task only".

-For the second point - how would we prevent the code from being loaded - there are some points in the plugin service that will bypass loading plugins, if they aren't enabled, if pre-reqs aren't available, etc.  So that's how we could arrange to **NOT** load some plugins.
-Modules and "packages" are another story though.
-Hopefully starting with the "roots" that we need (only plugins that we want to load), only the modules and "packages" we'd need would also be loaded.

-This could potentially save some time in the setup / start phases, but that's only 2 seconds out of the 13, so not going to be much bang for the buck in that approach.
-Still, if we want to shave every, millisecond off, we'll want to do that.
+Once we know what plugins we should disable, there's a place in the plugin setup that allows us to do that.
+The result is that `setup()` finishes in 8.0s instead of 8.3s, which is good.
+However, there's still the two second wait for migration before `start()`, so in the end, background tasks still end up finishing `start()` after a normal Kibana start.
+More work required ...

 I generated some graphs of the
 [dependencies of all plugins together](./plugin-deps-graphviz.md)